If you’re looking for some festive Halloween recipes to make this spooky season, here are a few of our favorites…

 4. 5-Ingredient Pumpkin Dip

-Another perfect Halloween treat for teachers, bus drivers, neighbors, co-workers, etc. This recipe is SO easy to spookify for Halloween parties.
+Another perfect Halloween treats for teachers, bus drivers, neighbors, co-workers, etc. This recipe is SO easy to spookify for Halloween parties.

 5. Candy Corn Jello Cups

 These are SO easy to make.
-I started with a layer of pineapple jello and let it set overnight in the fridge.
+I started with a layer of pineapple jello and set it in the fridge overnight.
 The next day I poured a layer of orange jello on top and let it set in the fridge for a few hours.
-Then just before serving I added whipped cream and a few candy corn.
+Then just before serving, I added whipped cream and a few candy corn.
 Ta-Da!

 6. Mummy Hot Dogs